Airbus shaves 20-year demand forecast, sees faster replacements - Up News Info

 Airbus said it expected a market total of 39,020 jetliner deliveries in the next 20 years, fractionally lower than the 39,213 it predicted two years ago in its last rolling forecast.

-The estimate for small planes like the best-selling A320 was essentially flat at 29,690 units, but the outlook for big jets that traditionally dominate the region fell 3.1%, reflecting a drop in long-haul travel on top of a glut of such aircraft.
+The estimate for small planes like the best-selling A320 was essentially flat at 29,690 units, but the outlook for long-haul jets that traditionally dominate the region fell 3.1%.

 The view echoes that of Boeing which in September cut its 20-year delivery forecast by 1% compared to 2019.
 That tempered greater pessimism seen from Boeing as the crisis peaked in 2020.